metasnv-tool/metaSNV/README.md

 **Run all steps of metaSNV v2 with the test data:**

-2. Call SNVs:
+## 2. Call SNVs:

 ```
 python metaSNV.py --threads 3 output testdata/all_samples testdata/ref/allReferenceGenomes.fasta
 ```

+Your SNVs are now in `output/snpCaller/`.

+- If you ran with >1 thread: Your SNVs are now in files named with the pattern: `output/snpCaller/called_SNPs.best_split_*`.
+If you ran with 3 threads, then each species will have it's own file and you should have 1080, 2094, and 3064 SNVs per file, one per line.
-Your SNVs are now in `output/snpCaller/called_SNPs`.
+- If you ran with 1 thread: Your SNVs are now in `output/snpCaller/called_SNPs`.
 You should have 6238 SNVs in this file, one per line.

-3. Filter SNVs:
+## 3. Filter SNVs:

 ```
 python metaSNV_Filtering.py --n_threads 3 output